 3. Plan a Whole Week at a Time

-One great thing about being a trainer is that on Friday I knock off sometime between 10:30am and 12:00pm.
-But before I hit the couch to read a book or watch some Game of Thrones, I plan out my following weeks workouts.
+One great thing about being a trainer is that on Friday I used to knock off sometime between 10:30am and 12:00pm.
+But before I hit the couch to read a book or watch some Netflix, I plan out my following weeks workouts.

-Use your bootcamp calender to get your creative juices flowing.
+Use your bootcamp calendar from Step 2 to get your creative juices flowing.
 I like to plan out my workouts on a scrap of paper before putting them in my Word document, I find it easier to see the flow of the workout this way.
 You may prefer to go straight to the computer or you might find that just drawing an annotated diagram is enough for you.

 Sometimes you will end up doing something completely different to what you had planned on your calender, that’s OK.
 Simply keep that idea for another day.